 Modern Foreign Languages

-We teach Spanish across Key Stage Two with Spanish clubs offered in Key Stage One.
+We teach Spanish across Key Stage Two.
 We believe that every child can acquire a second language and that the process of acquiring this should be enjoyable and immerse children in a wider understanding of the countries that speak Spanish.
-Whilst Spanish is taught formally across Key Stage Two, Mandarin, French and Japanese clubs are currently being run ensuring a wider language offer.
+Whilst Spanish is taught formally across Key Stage Two, Mandarin, French and Japanese clubs have been run ensuring a wider language offer.